MElenaO/my_aws_server/README.md

 - Create a ECS Cluster
 - Create a Fargate Task Definition to run container image, which listens in port 8080
 - Create a Fargate Service to deploy the task

-Github actions
-- build the app
-- authenticate to AWS
+- Use DynamoDB to store greetings received in REST API